isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2024.md

 </li>
 <li>
 <p><strong>1-8 Aug:</strong> To rally everyone’s spirits, the NDP 2024 song
-will be played on loop on the video wall located along the BUS Concourse.</p>
+will be played on the video wall located along the BUS Concourse.</p>
 </li>
 <li>
 <p><strong>7-8 Aug: </strong>BUS staff/students are encouraged to celebrate